By Melissa Rosen

 Automate Anything That Can Be Automated

 I’ll admit, as a customer support rep turned team lead, the thought of bringing in robots to do my job was terrifying.
 I was adamant that the tech would never understand the nuance of human language and empathy.
-Moreover, there was a lot of weird jargon in our app and it just wouldn’t make sense to a robot.
+Moreover, there was a lot of weird jargon in our app and it just would not make sense to a robot.
 Well, I was wrong (don’t tell my boyfriend I admitted that).

 Our bot was set up knowing what our weird jargon meant and how to interpret it.
 It was also programmed with years of customer service documentation that our team had created.
 So it really was “one of us.”
 We trained and tested it using common questions and adjusted it until it got the answers right.
 As a manager, this was the quickest and easiest training I ever had to do.
 Plus, I got to see in real-time, without any subjective bias, how well it was doing its job.

-But, honestly, the biggest accomplishment wasn’t utilizing a chatbot to help our customers.
+But, honestly, the biggest accomplishment was not utilizing a chatbot to help our customers.
 The greatest achievement was the time it freed up for the rest of the customer service team to fly.
 One team member took on copywriting and product marketing and grew her portfolio of work.
 Another took an interest in safety and security and worked with the engineering team to build out better procedures.
 These were people who were previously answering emails for 8 hours a day, responding with answers they’ve used thousands of times already, who suddenly had their groove back.
 They were still essential parts of the customer service team, but now their talents and abilities were being fully realized.

 Mirror Your Customer